brunoasm/TaxReformer/README.md

 ## Dependencies

-This script runs on python 3 and needs the following python libraries:
+This script runs on Python 3 and needs the following python libraries:
 ```
 pandas
 fuzzywuzzy